bparanj/crystal/programming/javascript/supabase/magic-link.md

 - `plugins` is an array where each item is a path to a JavaScript file in the `plugins` directory.
 - `~/` is an alias to the root directory of your project, and `plugins/example.js` is the path to your plugin file relative to the root.

-Make sure that the path you provide matches the actual location and name of your plugin file within your project's directory structure.
+Make sure that the path you provide matches the  location and name of your plugin file within your project's directory structure.
 If your plugin file is named differently or located in a subdirectory within the `plugins` folder, adjust the path accordingly.

 2. **Initialize Supabase**: Create a file, e.g., `supabaseClient.js` in your `plugins` directory: